-

 RCVS PSS requirements for labelling VMPs:

-• It is an offence under the VMR to supply or administer an out of date or expired medicine.
-This applies to all veterinary medicinal products, including CDs.
+It is illegal under the VMRs to supply or administer an out of date or expired veterinary medicinal product, including CDs.

 All multi-dose injectables will have an “in use shelf-life” that tells the user how long the vial can be used for, after it has first been broached.
-It is an offence under the VMR to use a medicine for longer than this period.
+It is illegal under the VMRs to use a medicine for longer than this period.

 Multi-dose vials should be marked with the date of first opening, or the date of expiry, and any medicine left in the vial after the specified time must be discarded/denatured.
 If the medicine is a Schedule 2 CD, denaturing must be independently witnessed.